zkzoomer/bq2/docs/technical-reference/test-credential-manager.md

 ### Creating a Test Credential
 To create a Test Credential, the `createCredential` function of the [Credential Registry](./credential-registry.md) is called, providing:
 - `credentialId`: unique identifier of the test credential to be created.
+- `treeDepth`: tree depth of the different groups that will be created -- must be set to 16.
+- `credentialType`: the credential manager type that enforces the test credential logic -- by default it is 0.
+- `merkleTreeDuration`: maximum time that an expired Merkle root can still be used to generate proofs of membership for this credential.
 - `credentialData`: encoded data bytes that will define the test credential.

-{% hint style="warning" %}
-This function cannot be called directly, as it only supports calls made from the [Credential Registry](./credential-registry.md).
-{% endhint %}
+- `credentialURI`: external resource containing more information about the credential.

-The encoded data bytes `credentialData` for the Test Credential can be generated using the library function [`encodeTestInitializingParameters`](../../packages/lib/src/helpers/encodeInputs.ts), and providing:
+The encoded data bytes `credentialData` for the Test Credential can be generated using the library function [`encodeTestCredential`](../../packages/lib/src/helpers/encodeInputs.ts), and providing:
 - `testHeight`: the height of the trees that define the test, as defined in [Block Qualified tests](./block-qualified-tests.md).
 - `minimumGrade`: out of 100, minimum total grade the user must get to obtain the credential.
 - `multipleChoiceWeight`: out of 100, contribution of the multiple choice component towards the total grade: 100 for pure multiple choice tests, 0 for pure open answer tests.